 What does a product operations manager do?6 Major responsibilities of product operations

-A Product Operations Manager is a cross-functional role that works to ensure the smooth operation of the product development process and helps the product team deliver value to the end users more effectively and efficiently.
+A Product Operations Manager is a cross-functional role that ensures the smooth operation of the product development process and helps the product team deliver value to the end users more effectively and efficiently.
 Here are some typical responsibilities of a Product Operations Manager:

 Manage product tech stack and tools

-Product operations are responsible for the selection, implementation, and management of the tools and platforms used by the product team.
+Product operations are responsible for selecting, implementing, and managing the tools and platforms used by the product team.
 Product tech stack and tools include project management software, product roadmapping tools, customer feedback platforms, metric analysis, user testing, and digital prototyping.

-Product operations are responsible for managing the product stack and tools that enable a company to develop, deploy, and maintain products.
+Product operations manage the product stack and tools that enable a company to develop, deploy, and maintain products.
 They must ensure that all the necessary tools are in place to enable their teams to work efficiently and effectively.

 By leveraging the right product stack and tools, product operations can help teams become more productive while reducing costs and helping achieve product market fit.
 Here's how they typically handle this responsibility: